 Semantic HTML: Building the Right Structure

-Semantic HTML involves using HTML elements according to their intended purpose, which conveys meaning and structure to browsers and assistive technologies.
-Using elements like <header>, <footer>, <article>, <section>, and <nav> clearly defines your webpage’s layout.
+clearly defines your webpage’s layout.
 This semantic structure allows screen readers to better interpret and navigate content, improving the user experience for individuals who cannot use a mouse.

 Furthermore, semantic elements support SEO best practices.
 Search engines understand your page layout more effectively, boosting your visibility in search results.
 This dual benefit makes semantic HTML a cornerstone of both accessible and high-performing websites.